Bad News (How I Met Your Mother): Writing

 The twist ending of Marshall's father's death was the result of show co-creators and producers Carter Bays and Craig Thomas' desire to explore the issue of the characters experiencing such a loss.
 Talking about the unexpected death of Marshall's father, Bays said that "these kind of moments happen when you don't expect them".
 The writers wanted to "shock the audience" and have them relate to the characters.
 Bays said that "much of what we love about the show is the relatability of it".
 The writers tried to "create characters and stories that people see themselves in...As we've ticked off every milepost of young adulthood, sadly this is another one of those mileposts".

 Speaking of the episode's emotional ending, Bays said in an interview that it is difficult to "create a sense of foreboding on a 22-minute CBS sitcom.
 We wanted it to be a sucker punch, but we wanted to balance the sucker-to-punch ratio."
 According to Bays, "very early" into the episode's production, the writers "set the goal for [themselves] that [they] weren't going to sugarcoat it or back away from something if there's a little darkness to it.
 Loss is a part of life".
 An early draft of the episode contained a scene with an onscreen death of Marshall's father, but it was cut out of the final version.
 Jason Segel says the scene was left out due to fear of it possibly being leaked onto the internet.

-Countdown

 I was surprised that people caught it, actually...I thought it would be a thing you notice three viewings in, but I guess it was a little more visible than we intended.